-7 Updates and changes to King's regulations, policies and procedures and to these terms and conditions
+6 Updates and changes to King's regulations, policies and procedures

-- 7.1 During your agreement with King's, King's may update and replace these terms and conditions as well as its regulations, policies and procedures from time to time in order to ensure that it operates efficiently for students, and meets relevant legal and regulatory obligations.
-Changes to these terms and conditions and King's regulations, policies and procedures will be appropriately notified to students.
-Such changes will not affect the content of your course (see section 12 for provisions concerning changes to courses), but might consist of matters such as updates to King's disciplinary regulations or changes to procedures owing to changes to regulatory requirements. - 7.2 Before making substantial changes in respect of current students, King's will seek students' views (for example by consulting with King's Students' Union)before implementing the changes and will give students not less than 2 months' notice of such proposed substantial changes.
+6.1 During your agreement with King's, we may update and replace our regulations, policies and procedures from time to time in order to ensure that King's operates efficiently for students and meets relevant legal and regulatory obligations.
+Changes to King's regulations, policies and procedures will be appropriately notified to students.
+Such changes will not affect the content of your programme (see Section 11 for provisions concerning changes to programmes) but might consist of matters such as updates to King's disciplinary regulations or changes to procedures owing to changes to regulatory requirements.

+- 6.2 Any changes will normally come into effect at the start of the next academic year, although a change may be introduced during the academic year where King's reasonably considers this to be in the interests of students or where this is required by law, by a regulatory body, or other exceptional circumstances.
+King's will take all reasonable steps to minimise disruption to students wherever reasonably possible. - 6.3 Before making substantial changes in respect of current students, King's will seek students' views (for example by consulting with King's College London Students' Union) and will give students not less than 2 months' notice of such proposed substantial changes.
 In the case of such substantial changes, except where the change is clearly to students' benefit, students will have the opportunity of ending their contract with King's before the change comes into effect.
-You may do this by contacting Registry Services (registry services@kcl.ac.uk), in which case your studies with King's will terminate.
+You may do this by contacting Registry Services (registry services@kcl.ac.uk) in which case your studies with King's will terminate.
 You will remain liable for any fees incurred up to the date you notify us of your decision.
 You should consider your options carefully before deciding to end your contract.
-You may for example want to investigate whether you might be able to transfer any credits you have accumulated to other courses or institutions, as well as matters such as your accommodation costs.
+You may for example want to investigate whether you might be able to transfer any credits you have accumulated to other programmes or institutions, as well as matters such as your accommodation costs. - 6.4 The updated regulations, policies and procedures will be made available on the King's website and may be publicised by other means so that students are made aware of any changes.

-8 Enrolment
+7 Enrolment

-8.1 It is a requirement whenever you enrol for your course (see 6.4.6 above) that you comply with King's enrolment procedures, which are explained on our website.
-These include requirements to supply specified identity documents, and also to confirm your agreement to King's "declaration of enrolment" which reminds students of some of the important rules and regulations which are referred to in these terms.
+7.1 It is a requirement whenever you enrol for your programme (see paragraph 5.4.6 above) that you comply with King's enrolment procedures, which are explained on our website.
+These include requirements to supply specified identity documents, and also to confirm your agreement to King's "declaration of enrolment" which reminds students of some of the important rules and regulations which are referred to in these terms and conditions.

-9 Tuition fees and deposits
+8 Tuition fees and deposits

-- 9.1 Non-payment or late payment of tuition fees - 9.1.1 If your tuition fees are not paid when they are due, this can result in you being suspended, not being allowed to enrol, or not being allowed to graduate.
-The full provisions explaining this are set out in The General Academic Regulations (see 6.4 above). - 9.1.2 Please also note that the regulations also provide that interest may be charged on unpaid fees, and that debt collection fees may be recovered from you, and also that an administration fee of £25 may be charged in respect of dishonoured cheques.
+8.1 Non-payment or late payment of tuition fees

+8.1.1 If your tuition fees are not paid when they are due, this can result in you being suspended, not being allowed to enrol, not being allowed to graduate, or having your registration terminated.
+The full provisions explaining this are set out in the General Academic Regulations (see paragraph 5.4 above).

+8.1.2 Please also note that these regulations also provide that interest may be charged on unpaid fees, and that debt collection fees may be recovered from you, and also that an administration fee of £25 may be charged in respect of dishonoured cheques.

-9.2 Amount of tuition fees:
+8.2 Amount of tuition fees